clivezhg/select2-to-tree/README.md

 About the data structure: "`id`" will be used as option value, "`text`" will be used as option label, and "`inc`" will be used to specify sub-level options.
 If your data structure is not like this, you can set arguments in "`treeData`" to change the default behavior, e.g., `treeData: {dataArr: mydata, valFld: "value", labelFld: "name", incFld: "sub"}`:
 - `dataArr`, an array containing the data.
 - `valFld`, the option value field, it's "`id`" by default. (if the value is empty, the corresponding option will be unselectable, see the "west" option in the example)
+- `selFld`, the selected value field, it's "`selected`" by default.
 - `labelFld`, the option label field, it's "`text`" by default.
 - `incFld`, the sub options field, it's "`inc`" by default.
 - `dftVal`, the default value.